Twisted conjugacy in soluble arithmetic groups

-To concretely approach our motivating question, we consider $S$-arithmetic groups in type $\mathtt{A}_{n-1}$.
-Let $\mbB_n$ denote the $\Z$-subscheme of upper triangular matrices of $\GL_n$.
-Given a commutative ring $R$ with unity, we shall work concretely with the matrix group of $R$-points
+Here we provide a tool to check for property~$\Ri$ in a wide class of soluble matrix groups, showcasing how the base ring of coefficients plays a role in our case.
+These groups arise from (variations of) the $\Z$-subschemes $\mbB_n \leq \GL_n$ of (upper) triangular matrices and $\Aff \leq \GL_2$ of one-dimensional affine transformations.
+Given a (commutative, unital) ring $R$, we work concretely with the groups of $R$-points